jnfrap/nexo/README.md

 Nexo is a simple solution for project and task management.
 Organize your ideas, collaborate with your team, and track your progress intuitively and effectively.

+Additionally, you can find the landing website in this repository: [https://github.com/J4v1Dev/nexo-landing](https://github.com/J4v1Dev/nexo-landing)

 ### 🧰 Built With

 - [![Vue][Vue.js]][Vue-url]